espirus/gatsby-starter-foundation/src/content/pages/about.md

 slug: /about
 title: "A0 Boards "
 ---
-BLU **__**
-Thank you!
-Now say "nuclear wessels"!
-No!
-Don't jump!
-A sexy mistake.
-Anyone who laughs is a communist!

-A true inspiration for the children.
-And when we woke up, we had these bodies.
-Moving along… Do a flip!
-Michelle, I don't regret this, but I bth rue and lament it.

-![Toys](/assets/vanessa-bucceri-gdirwiyama8-unsplash.jpg "Toys")

 Prince Harry and Meghan Markle's love story has captivated the world since they first announced their engagement in 2017.
 Many have said it wont last.
 I have been Marvelled at how well Prince Harry seemed to have picked Meghan as his wife, with their undeniable chemistry and similar values.

+![Toys](/assets/vanessa-bucceri-gdirwiyama8-unsplash.jpg "Toys")